Andrew Ettingshausen

 Andrew "ET" Ettingshausen (born 29 October 1965) is an Australian former professional rugby league footballer who played in the 1980s, 1990s, and early 2000s.
-He played his first grade Australian club football for the Cronulla-Sutherland Sharks, retiring at the end of the 2000 NRL season having played 328 first grade games for the club, the NSWRL/ARL/SL/NRL record for most games at a single club.
+He played his first grade Australian club football for the Cronulla Sharks, retiring at the end of the 2000 NRL season having played 328 first grade games for the club, the NSWRL/ARL/SL/NRL record for most games at a single club.
 This record stood for ten years, before ultimately being broken by Darren Lockyer for the Broncos in 2010.

 "ET" as he was known, represented both New South Wales, and the Australian Kangaroos, and was twice a Kangaroo tourist.
 After his retirement from league in 2000, Ettingshausen went on to host and produce his own fishing television show titled Escape with ET.

 Ettingshausen was originally signed to the Cronulla side as a teenager before making his début at the age of 17, while still at school.
 He quickly cemented a place in the Sharks first grade side and ultimately played 328 first grade games with the club over eighteen seasons.